Cuprate/cuprate/books/protocol/src/consensus_rules/blocks.md

 ### Version And Vote

-The block's major version must equal the current hard-fork and the vote must be equal to or greater than the current hard-fork[^version-vote].
+The block's major version must equal to the current hard-fork and the vote must be greater than or equal to the current hard-fork[^version-vote].

 > Vote is not always the same as the minor version, see [here](./hardforks.md#blocks-version-and-vote).

 ### Timestamp

 The block's timestamp must not be more than the current UNIX time + 2 hours[^timestamp-upper-limit] and the timestamp must not be less than the median timestamp over the last 60 blocks[^timestamp-lower-limit], if there are less than 60 blocks in the chain then the timestamp is always valid.

 ---